pnnl/IRA-Rebates-API/README.md

 # IRA-Rebates-API

+## Announcement: Beta v4 JSON Schema Release - 05/31/2024

+Beta v4 of our JSON schemas is now available on the `beta_v4_schema` branch as of 5/31/2024.
+Please be aware that these schemas are not yet integrated into our sandbox environment.

 **Current API version:** beta v3

 This repository contains materials useful to users of the IRA Rebates API ***beta version 3***.
 The IRA Rebates API supports the HOMES (section 50121) and HEEHRA (section 50122) DOE rebate programs authorized by the Inflation Reduction Act (IRA) of 2022.
 See https://www.energy.gov/scep/home-energy-rebates-programs for program descriptions and updates.